 Sports.
 As with many kids, I tried several sports: basketball, baseball, wrestling, football, soccer.
 The two that I gravitated to were football and soccer.
 For some reason I was unusually large for my age, and remained so up until about age 15, then peers started passing me in weight and size.
 You know how they say girls grow faster than boys?
 Well, in middle school I was about the same size if not bigger than most of the girls even then.
 When I played 8 years of AYSO (American Youth Soccer Organization) soccer, mom would often tell me parents were complaining on the side line because they thought I was too old compared to their boys and could use my power and strength to get the ball most of the time I wanted, legally of course.
 I usually played the defensive position called Sweeper.
 I played in front of the goalie.
 My foot was strong, and I could easily kick the ball far up field to protect our goal.

 Indian Brother.
 During the 1970s and 1980s, The Church of Jesus Christ of Latter-day Saints was trying an experiment with the Native American Population.
-Conditions on the reservations were not very conducive to allowing a young person to break the cycle of alcoholism, and to some degree cultural laziness.
+Conditions on the reservations were not very conducive to allowing a young person to break the cycle of alcoholism, low education, and to some degree a pervasive cultural laziness.
 So, they started the Indian Placement Program.
 During the school year, kids from the reservation would come and live with families in developed, Christian areas.
 During the summer they would go back to their reservations for 3 months.
 Dad and Mom were concerned about me getting lonely at home since Wade and Julie were leaving as they were so much older than me, and they decided to participate in this.
 Darrell Nelson Cadman, from the Navajo tribe in New Mexico, lived with us for eight school years.
 I’d say on the whole it was a good thing.
 There were times he and I got along well, and times we didn’t.
 I think that is typical of brothers close to the same age especially.
 One reason Darrell came to our home specifically was he had severe arthritis.
 Dad had challenges with arthritis too.
 While in our home, due to proper diet and health care, his symptoms subsided a great deal.
 Unfortunately, each summer when he returned to the reservation he did not, or could not, keep the same habits, and he came back to us at the end of the summer in physical struggling conditions because of it.

 Darrell terminated his own participation in the program during his teen years.
 There were rules to follow about conduct which included no tobacco or alcohol.
 The last year he was with us he would sneak out of his window often, spent time with kids doing things they should not.
 I don’t know how much alcohol he drank, he didn’t smoke that I knew of, but he chewed tobacco.
 Occasionally, I hear from him every few years, but he has had a rough life because of a series of choices that do not produce health or stability personally or in relationships.
 So, I look back on it with mixed feelings.
 I am glad I can say I had and have an Indian brother, but also sad for what I know he could have become had he not made the choices he did.